banodoco/Steerable-Motion/README.md

 Here's a workflow to get started with: https://banodoco.s3.amazonaws.com/creative_interpolation_example.json

-You'll need to drop the input images into the 'creative_interpolation_input' folder.
+You'll need to drop the input images into the 'creative_interpolation_input' folder in numerical order - 0.png, 1.png, etc.

 The main settings are: